 Cleaning your window screens will help extend their lifespan and save you money in the long run.
 After all, it’s a lot cheaper to clean your window screens than it is to replace them.

 Regular Screen Maintenance:

-It’s a good idea to engage in regular maintenance of you window screens to so that they provide the best possible airflow and protection from the elements for you home.
+It’s a good idea to engage in regular maintenance of your window screens so that they provide the best possible airflow and protection from the elements for your home.

 You should take care to dust them at least once a month during your regular cleaning schedule using a soft cloth, duster or vacuum.
 This will cut down on the frequency of having to do a deep cleaning and make your deep cleaning sessions less of a hassle.

 Here are a few tips to make cleaning your window screens a little bit easier.

 1. First remove your window screens completely from the frame.
 You never want to attempt cleaning the screens inside the frame as this could cause water damage to the surrounding areas of your home in addition to pushing dirt and debris into the crevices of your window casing.

 2. As you remove each screen, you’ll also want to make sure that you label each and their corresponding hardware to make putting them back in place afterward easier.
 To do this, label each screen with a number – we suggest using a piece of masking tape that you can remove later and putting any hardware in a numbered plastic bag.

 3. Next, take the screens outside and place them on a surface such as a patio or your parkway.
 We suggest not doing this on a grassy surface as you’ll add more debris to your screen and it will just get messy.

 4. You could fill a bucket with warm soapy water, but we think using a spray bottle is much easier.
 So, fill a spray bottle with warm water and a squirt of dish detergent.
 For those of you more inclined to going green, you can also use a solution of 2 cups water, 2 cups vinegar and 2 tablespoons of lemon juice.
 Spray down your screens.